 In a paper published this week in Science, Rachel Bay and coauthors explored the link between adaptive potential and documented population trends in a migratory songbird (Yellow Warbler Setophaga petechia; hereafter “YEWA”).
 Using genome-wide SNP data from 229 individuals and 21 populations spanning YEWA’s breeding range, Bay et al. first asked if geographic and environmental distance predicted genetic variation.
 While variation was largely shaped through isolation-by-distance, a machine-learning approach found that smaller subsets of the genome are explained by environment, and that significant differences in environmentally-associated genetic variation are found across the species’ range.

 With these subsets, the team next calculated the magnitude of allele frequency shift each population would require to keep pace with modeled genotype-environment relationships under future climate change scenarios — a metric they coin “genomic vulnerability.”
 If recent climate change is already affecting YEWA populations, they hypothesized, those with the highest genomic vulnerability will have suffered the most.
 Thanks to data from the North American Breeding Bird Surveys, they were able to confirm that this is indeed the case: a given population’s genomic vulnerability was a significant predictor of population decline.
-Because this is more empirical confirmation of a hot topic in global change biology, it’s a point that bears repeating: warbler populations without the raw genetic material to adapt to climate change are already facing the consequences.
+Because this is more empirical confirmation of a hot topic in global change biology, it’s a point that bears repeating: warbler populations without the raw genetic material to adapt to climate change are already facing

 As you might expect, however, the functional link between this genomic vulnerability and real-world selective pressures is less clear.
 Bay et al. scanned for associations between genotype and climate with their data, finding that (among others) a SNP on chromosome 5 was strongly tied to their top three environmental variables.
 The SNP in question, located upstream of genes associated with dispersal and migratory behavior in birds (DRD4 and DEAF1), was most prevalent in wet areas with low seasonality.
 Though speculative, it’s not a huge leap to conclude this means that maybe — just maybe! — low genomic vulnerability indicates a propensity to disperse to more resilient, welcoming climes.